martin-dold/smartMug/README.md

 # Project Startup and History

 This chapter describes initial considerations at project startup that finally lead to the developed SmartMug.
-The documentation of the latest release starts in section [Architecture](#architecture)
+The documentation of the latest release starts in section [Architecture](#architecture).

 ## Initial Research and Related Work